This is an image of fog in a Martian canyon.

 Image from: NASA

-This picture shows fog on Mars.
+This is an image of fog in a Martian canyon.
+The presence of fog provides evidence of water, and a water cycle on Mars.
 More fog has been seen in images returned by Mars Global Surveyor of the south polar region of Mars.

-Martian fog may have a little bit of acid mixed in with the water drops.
-(Rain on Earth also contains a little bit of acid).
+Martian fog may contain a certain amount of carbonic acid, a carbonate also contained in terrestrial rain.
 Acid in the fog may contribute toward weathering of the Martian surface rocks.

 You might also be interested in: